Christian egalitarianism

 Christian egalitarianism, also known as biblical equality, is egalitarianism based in Christianity.
-Christian egalitarians believe that the Bible mandates gender equality and equal responsibilities for the family unit and the ability for women to exercise spiritual authority as clergy.
+Christian egalitarians believe that the Bible advocates for gender equality and equal responsibilities for the family unit and the ability for women to exercise spiritual authority as clergy.
 In contrast to Christian complementarianists and Christian patriarchists, proponents of Christian egalitarianism argue that Bible verses often used to justify patriarchal domination in gender roles are misinterpreted.
 Egalitarians believe in a form of mutual submission in which all people submit to each other in relationships and institutions as a code of conduct without a need for hierarchical authority.

 Gender equality

-According to Christian egalitarianism, gender equality is biblically sound in Christian church leadership (including pastors) and Christian marriage.
-Its theological foundations are interpretations of the teachings and example of Jesus Christ and other New Testament principles.

-It refers to a biblically-based belief that gender, in and of itself, neither privileges nor curtails a believer's gifting or calling to any ministry in the church or home.
-It does not imply that women and men are identical or undifferentiated, but affirms that God designed men and women to complement and benefit one another.
+Christian egalitarianism refers to a biblically based belief that gender, in and of itself, neither privileges nor curtails a believer's gifting or calling to ministry in the church or at home.
+It does not imply that women and men are identical or undifferentiated, but asserts that God designed men and women to complement and benefit one another.

-Egalitarian beliefs are usually subscribed to by Quakers, United Methodist Churches, The Presbyterian Church (USA), The Covenant Order of Evangelical Presbyterians (ECO), Northern Baptists, Church of the Nazarene, Wesleyan Church, The Salvation Army, The Evangelical Covenant Church, and some Pentecostal churches such as the Assemblies of God, The Foursquare Church, and United Church of God.

-The opposing view is complementarianism, a view that holds that differing, often non-overlapping roles between men and women, manifested in marriage, church leadership, and elsewhere, are biblically required.
-Complementarianism is the belief that men were created for the headship role and women were created for the support role.
+A wide range of denominations embraces egalitarian beliefs: